AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `[$domain=example.com,path=/page.html]##.textad` — hides a `div` with a class `textad` at `page.html` of `example.com` and all subdomains but not at `another_page.html`
 * `[$path=/\\/(sub1|sub2)\\/page\\.html/]##.textad` — hides a `div` with a class `textad` at both `/sub1/page.html` and `/sub2/page.html` of any domain (please, note the [escaped special characters](#non-basic-rules-modifiers-syntax))

-> **Compatibility with different versions of AdGuard.** Rules with `path` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.
+> **Compatibility with different versions of AdGuard.** Rules with `$path` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.

 <a id="for_maintainers"></a>
 ## Information for filters maintainers